jdew89/flex-num/README.md

 ```
 npm install git+https://github.com/jdew89/flex-num.git
 ```
-Then you include it in your project with:
+Then include it in your project with:

 ```
 const FlexNum = require('flex-num');
 ```

 # Usage
-To create a new FlexNum, to the following:
+To create a new FlexNum, do the following:

 ```
 var x = new FlexNum(10);